sku6/cs126-final-project-snake/PROPOSAL.md

 * Timeline
     * Week 1
-        * Create container boundaries that allows the snake to move through the walls
+        * Create container boundaries that stops the after snake collied with it
-            * Right wall connects to the left wall;
-                Top wall connects to the bottom wall
         * Create snake
         * Use keyboard to move the snake
     * Week 2
+        * Make the snake move by itself
         * Create Treats that randomly pops up, use cute image online
         * Extend the length of the snake if it eats a treat